lazzi-lab/Admittance-Method/README.md

 # Development

-Main Developer:  Carlos J. Cela
+Developers:  Gianluca Lazzi, Carlos J. Cela, Kyle Loizos, Guanbo Chen, and Jinze Du.

-This code was initially developed by Carlos Cela at North Carolina State University, as part of his Ph.D. thesis work.
+Development performed at NC State University, University of Utah, and the University of Southern California.